Tran-Long-Vu/tltt-fas-inference/README.md

 ## Training

-Move to the folder $root of the repository, in separate terminal, run:
+Cd to the folder $root of the repository, in separate terminal, run:

 - mlflow server --host 127.0.0.1 --port 8080